Jorge36/data-analytics-pipelines-comparison/README.md

 The primary dataset used in this research is the **NYC TLC Yellow Trip Record Dataset**, obtained from NYC Open Data.

-- The dataset contains no direct personal identifiers.
+- The dataset contains neither direct personal identifiers nor sensitive data
-- It is publicly available and permitted for academic use.
+- It is publicly available and permitted for academic use
-- No attempts are made to re-identify individuals or combine data with external sources.
+- No attempts are made to re-identify individuals or combine data with external sources

 ---